 The beauty of staying in a holiday rental with HouseTrip is that you get to meet your host or a representative of your host and grill them for local tips.
 With my schoolgirl French I discovered the following gems:

 Avoid the main square of Jemma el-Fnaa at night.
-You don’t want to be taken unawares by a man throwing a monkey or snake around your neck for a photo-op; arrive instead just after midday when the stalls have all opened up and you will have more control over who is trying to entertain you.
+You don’t want to be taken unawares by a man throwing a monkey or a snake charmer for a photo-op; arrive instead just after midday when the stalls have all opened up and you will have more control over who is trying to entertain you.

 The kids will be delighted to see the snakes being charmed, the monkeys performing their tricks, and the traditional street dances.